currinjs/CurrinJS/aio/content/guide/template-syntax.md

 The only way to know about a user action is to listen for certain events such as keystrokes, mouse movements, clicks, and touches.
-You declare your interest in user actions through Angular event binding.
+You declare your interest in user actions through Currin event binding.

 Event binding syntax consists of a **target event** name within parentheses on the left of an equal sign, and a quoted